 The petroleum industry is intensely competitive in all aspects, including the acquisition of oil and gas interests, the marketing of oil and natural gas, and acquiring or gaining access to necessary drilling and other equipment and supplies.
 Africa Oil competes with numerous other companies in the search for and acquisition of such prospects and in attracting skilled personnel.
 Africa Oil's competitors include oil companies that have greater financial resources, staff and facilities than those of Africa Oil and its partners.
-Africa Oil's ability to discover reserves in the future will depend on its ability to successfully explore its present properties, to select and acquire suitable producing properties or prospects on which to conduct future exploration and to respond in a cost-effective manner to economic and competitive factors that affect the distribution and marketing of oil and natural gas.
-Africa Oil's ability to successfully bid on and acquire additional property rights, to discover reserves, to participate in drilling opportunities and to identify and enter into commercial arrangements with customers will be dependent upon the development and maintenance of close working relationships with its future industry partners and joint operators and its ability to select and evaluate suitable properties and to consummate transactions in a highly competitive environment.
-The Company strives to be competitive by maintaining a strong financial balance sheet.
+Africa Oil's ability to increase its reserves in the future will depend on its ability to successfully explore its present properties, as well as identify, select and acquire suitable properties or producing asset.
+Africa Oil must also respond in a cost-effective manner to external market factors that affect the distribution and marketing of oil and natural gas.

+Africa Oil's ability to successfully bid on and acquire additional property rights, to discover reserves, to participate in drilling opportunities, acquire producing asset and to identify and enter into commercial arrangements with customers will be dependent upon the development and maintenance of close working relationships with its future industry partners and joint operators and its ability to consummate transactions in a highly competitive environment.
+To achieve this, the Company strives to be cost efficient and remain competitive by maintaining a strong financial balance sheet.

-Oil and natural gas producers are also facing increased competition from alternative forms of energy, fuel and related products that could have a material adverse effect on Africa Oil's business, prospects and results of operations
+Oil and natural gas producers are also facing increased competition from alternative forms of energy, fuel and related products that could have a material adverse effect on Africa Oil's business, prospects and results of operations.